nagaraju100/spark-unit-test-app/spark-unit-test-app-main/README.md

 ***Spark unit test App***

 - Application input and output paths are in **application-dev.conf** file.
-- Changed in Master data is kept in resources/input
+- Changed in Dev branch data is kept in resources/input

 **How to Run**
 1. Create jar file  with Maven.